NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/skills.md

 # Skills

 Projects are composed of Subjects which are made of Skills and a single skill defines a training unit within the gamification framework.
-To complete a skill users may need to perform the same action multiple times - repetition is important for retention after all.
-A Skill definition specifies how many times a skill has to be performed and each occurrence is called a Skill Event.
+To complete a skill, users may need to perform the same action multiple times - repetition is important for retention after all.
+A Skill definition specifies how many times a skill has to be performed.
+Each occurrence is called a Skill Event.

 To create a skill, navigate to ``Project -> Subject`` then click on ``Skill +``, the following skill properties can be specified: